 Woodland Heritage in Action focuses on the historical significance of woodland for the cultural, environmental and economic well-being of Peterborough.

-Bretton’s Ancient Woods, to the East of Peterborough and once part of William the Conqueror’s Royal Rockingham Forest, are to be opened up to the public thanks to a £225,700 grant from the Heritage Lottery Fund (HLF).
-The project, Woodland Heritage in Action, is to be partnership run by Peterborough Environment City Trust (PECT) and Peterborough City Council (PCC) that will see the 23.3 hectare semi-natural ancient urban woodland restored and made fully accessible for the first time in over 75 years.
+Bretton’s Ancient Woods, to the East of Peterborough and once part of William the Conqueror’s Royal Rockingham Forest, are being made more accessible to the public thanks to a grant from the Heritage Lottery Fund.
+The project, run in partnership with Peterborough City Council, will see this ancient urban woodland restored and made fully accessible for the first time in over 75 years.

+The project will see the 23.3 hectare semi-natural ancient urban woodland restored and made fully accessible for the first time in over 75 years.
 The site, which is made up of Grimeshaw Woods, Pocock’s Wood, and Highlees Spinney, is home to many rare species most notably the greater butterfly orchid as well as a wealth of veteran oaks, ground flora, bats, birds, invertebrates and fungi.

 For more information about the project, contact John Wilcockson on 01733 882540 or email email@example.com.